sanger-pathogens/BaGPipe/README.md

 To control for population structure in the downstream association study, BaGPipe uses IQ-TREE (v.2.2.6) (Nguyen et al, 2015) to build a phylogeny from the core gene alignment.
 IQ-TREE is a fast stochastic algorithm which constructs phylogenetic trees using a maximum likelihood method.
 It employs a fast hill-climbing nearest neighbour interchange (NNI) algorithm to generate initially optimal trees, retaining the best topologies based on likelihood.
 Following this, a stochastic NNI step perturbs these selected trees, allowing for potential escape from local optima.
 The algorithm re-applies hill-climbing NNI to perturbed trees, iteratively refining them.
 This recursive process continues until the algorithm identifies the best tree, which remains unchanged through 100 random perturbations.
 BaGPipe selectively stores the “.treefile” file into a channel for downstream processes.

 IQ-TREE generates multiple output files, including:
-1.	“.iqtree”: The primary report file which provides detailed computational results and a text-based representation of the final tree.
+1.	`*.iqtree`: The primary report file which provides detailed computational results and a text-based representation of the final tree.
 The user can examine this file to understand the outcomes of the run.
-2.	“.treefile”: The maximum likelihood tree in NEWICK format, which can be viewed in a tree viewer program that supports the format, such as FigTree or iTOL.
+2.	`*.treefile`: The maximum likelihood tree in NEWICK format, which can be viewed in a tree viewer program that supports the format, such as FigTree or iTOL.
-3.	“.log”: A log file which records the entire process of the run
+3.	`*.log`: A log file which records the entire process of the run

 ### 4. Association study
 BaGPipe uses Pyseer (v.1.3.11), a non-phylogenetic method and a Python implementation of SEER, to perform GWAS using a linear mixed model.
 BaGPipe adapts the flexibility given by Pyseer so that the user can choose their preferred methods for doing the association study.